venkatakalyan24/venkatakalyan24/README.md

 I am very quicked-paced **Learner** and adaptive to novice **Trends and Technologies**.

-- 🔭 Deep Learning and Coding Enthusiast
+- 🔭 Deep Learning and Programming Enthusiast
 - 💡 Currently persuing my fourth year of Bachelor of Technology in **Computer Science** at **Indian Institute of Information Technology Dharwad**.
 - 🌈 **Areas of Interest** : Devops,Machine Learning, Deep Learning, Computer Vision, Natural Language Processing.
 - 💬 Ask me about anything i am open to everyone